yuvraj804/Gambling-game/README.md

 ## I do not condone gambling, but if you really want to, you can do it here!

 ## Mechanism

-This Gambliing game is of slot machine found in casinos.
+This gambling game simulates a slot machine commonly found in casinos.
-The program will ask you to deposite fake dollars which must be a positive integer.
+The program will ask you to deposit fake dollars, which must be a positive integer.
+Then, it will prompt you to choose the number of lines—that is, the number of rows (from top to bottom) you would like to bet on.
-Then it will ask the number of lines, that is the number of rows from top to bottom you would like to bet on.
+Next, it will ask how much you want to bet on each line, with some predefined lower and upper limits.
-Then it will ask how much ypu want to bet on each line with some default lower and upper limits on each bet.
+For example, if you choose 2 lines and bet $60 per line, your total bet will be:
-For example if you chose 2 lines and  $60  on  each  line  then  your
+60 × 2 = $120.

-total bet  will  be  60x2 =120$.
+You win money if a row (that you bet on) contains the same character across all columns.
-You win money if you get a single distinct character on a row if you choosed the row. each character have different rarity or frequency and hence different reward multiplier
+Each character has a different frequency (rarity), and therefore offers a different reward multiplier.

 ### Default values
 CHARACTER | FREQUENCY | MULTIPLIER =